 Anthropology and African Studies were for Muñoz a way out of the drudgery of legal practice in Spain, his home country.
 University College London and Northwestern University, two institutions renowned for their long-standing Africanist tradition, had a decisive impact on the formative years that followed his decision to abandon professional law.
 With time, he has come to see his legal training as an essential part of his toolkit as a researcher and a constant source of interdisciplinary impetus.
 From 2010 to 2012, he held a postdoctoral fellowship at Emory University’s Program in Development Studies.

 Muñoz has conducted extensive fieldwork in Cameroon and its neighbouring countries on topics ranging from business organisation, public administration reform, and financial services to corporate social responsibility, corruption, and taxation.
 His book Doing Business in Cameroon: An Anatomy of Economic Governance (International African Library, Cambridge University Press) explores how different business practices and repertoires have enabled distinct modes of governing the economy in the city of Ngaoundere (Cameroon) from the colonial era to the present.
 Based on fieldwork and archival research, it examines four arenas of the provincial economy—the cattle trade, road transport, public contracts, and the projects of non-governmental organizations—at the interface with state institutions.

 With Paul Nugent and Wolfgang Zeller, Muñoz is now involved in AFRIGOS.
-Funded by the European Research Council, this 5-year project investigates the patterns of governance that are emerging across the African continent out of unprecedented levels of investment in infrastructure.
+Funded by the European Research Council, this 5-year project investigates the patterns of governance that are emerging across the African continent out of unprecedented levels of investment in transport infrastructure.

 (2016) with Philip Burnham "Subcontracting as Corporate Social Responsibility in the Chad-Cameroon Pipeline Project", in C. Dolan and D. Rajak eds.
 The Anthropology of Corporate Social Responsibility.
 Oxford: Berghahn.